-About once a week I get a call from someone looking to get a quick phone quote on a paint job.
+Once a week or so I get a call from someone looking to get a quick phone quote on a paint job.
 They simply give me a number of rooms or the square footage and ask for a price.
-These people typically call a bunch of painters to see if they can get the best deal out there.
-I can’t really blame them - paint job can be a big ticket item.
+I think some people believe that by calling a whole bunch of painters they will be able to find the best deal out there.
+I can’t blame them for trying – paint job is a big ticket item.

 In comparing painting proposals, you must be able to compare the proverbial “apples to apples.”
-If you insist on only comparing the price, with no regard to what value that price represents, there is a pretty good chance that you will end up with a proverbial "lemon."
+If you insist on only comparing prices, with no regard to the value those prices represent, there is a pretty good chance that you will end up with a proverbial lemon.